idleberg/atom-language-nsis/README.md

 [script](https://atom.io/packages/script)           | <kbd>Super</kbd>+<kbd>I</kbd>
 [atom-runner](https://atom.io/packages/atom-runner) | <kbd>Ctrl</kbd>+<kbd>R</kbd>

+If atom-runner has been detected, the user will be asked whether to use makensis as the default runner for NSIS scripts.

 **Note:** You might have to add makensis to your PATH environmental variable in order to use any of the mentioned building tools.

 ## License